hyl3rid/blog/data/blog/hummus.md

 ### Ingredients

-⦁ 1 can of Chickpeas
+⦁ 1 can of chickpeas
-⦁ 3 tbsp Olive Oil, more for drizzling
+⦁ 3 tbsp olive oil, more for drizzling
-⦁ 3 tbsp Tahini
+⦁ 3 tbsp tahini
-⦁ 1 Garlic cloves
+⦁ 1 garlic cloves
-⦁ 3 tbsp Lemon juice
+⦁ 3 tbsp lemon juice
-⦁ 1 tsp Salt
+⦁ 1 tsp salt
-⦁ Paprika, for garnish
+⦁ paprika, for garnish

 **Optional:**
-⦁ A pinch of Cumin
+⦁ A pinch of cumin
-⦁ A pinch of Cayenne Pepper
+⦁ A pinch of cayenne pepper
-⦁ A roasted Red Bell
+⦁ A roasted red bell

 ### Instructions